dotnet/msbuild/README.md

 #### Getting Started

-Before you contribute, please read through the contributing and developer guides to get an idea of what kinds of pull requests we will or won't accept.
+Before you contribute, please read through the contributing and developer guides to get an idea of what kinds of pull requests we accept.

 * [Contributing Guide](documentation/wiki/Contributing-Code.md)